coveo/plasma/packages/react-vapor/src/components/radio/examples/RadioExamples.1.use.md

 ### General

--   An option set should always have a title.
+-   The set of options should always have a title.
 -   Use wording that indicates that the user can **only select one option**.
 Some users may not know the difference between radio buttons and checkboxes.
 -   Put the most common options at the top of the list, unless your options have a strong logical ordering (such as prices or sizes).
 -   Keep the number of options per set under 7.